14 FREE ways to learn something new

 You can easily search for, then subscribe to or follow, any hair/beauty influencers that grab your attention, and the more you follow, the more recommendations you'll receive for other channels/accounts sharing similar content – so you can constantly learn new techniques or find inspiration for new styles.

-You might think it brave (we certainly do!), but MSE Rhiannon has even used YouTube to save money on eyebrow threading:
+You might think it brave (we certainly do!), but Ex-MSE Rhiannon has even used YouTube to save money on eyebrow threading:

 Ever thought of cutting your own hair?
-For tips, including dos and don'ts from the MSE team and other MoneySavers, see the DIY haircut tips guide we published during the first national lockdown.
+For tips, including dos and don'ts from the MSE team and other MoneySavers, see the DIY haircut tips guide we published during the national lockdown in 2020.

 Learn to draw 40+ Disney characters from Disney animators